top of page

 For the Pastry

-The first step is to make the pastry, this can be done by hand, in a food processor or even a stand mixer.
-I find making the pastry in a food processor the easiest.
-For best results, make sure the butter is very cold and cut into small ½” pieces and also that the water you add to bring the pastry together is ice cold.
+The first step is to make the pastry, which can be done by hand, in a food processor, or even in a stand mixer.
+Making the pastry in a food processor is the easiest.
+For best results, make sure the butter is very cold and cut into small ½” pieces, and also that the water you add to bring the pastry together is ice cold.

-Place the flour, sugar and salt in the bowl of a food processor bowl and pulse to combine.
+Place the flour, sugar, and salt in the bowl of a food processor and pulse to combine.

 Add the cubed butter pieces and pulse until the mixture resembles a coarse meal.